pandrikopoul/EEG-MFTNet/README.md

 ![ModelPltFinal](https://github.com/user-attachments/assets/e5f2ce38-346f-447c-a4c0-eeffa65f455f)

+## Install requirments:
+To install the required dependencies, run: bash pip install -r requirements.txt

-Data availability:
+## Data availability:
 The dataset used in this project is publicly available at the following link: https://figshare.com/articles/code/shu_dataset/19228725.
 Please download the classification-ready .mat files, which have been preprocessed by the dataset creators.

-Quick Start:
+## Quick Start:
-Download the dataset from the link above.
+1. Download the dataset from the link above.

-Configure the dataset path inside the EEGMSTDNet_main.py file.
+2. Configure the dataset path inside the EEGMSTDNet_main.py file.

-Run the model by executing: python EEGMSTDNet_main.py
+3. Run the model by executing: python EEGMSTDNet_main.py

-To perform model interpretation, open the Jupyter notebook Model_interpretation_sub_6_Session_4.ipynb and run all the cells sequentially from the beginning.
+To perform model interpretation, open the Jupyter notebook